milelo/yetipad-app/README.md

 ## Development status

 I've got a long list of tasks I'm chipping away at to make the app more complete and polished from both a user and developer point of view including a fair number of feature enhancements.

 I'll maintain the document format, but I'm constantly refining the code.

 Currently I embed the google closure editor, mainly because I've used it before with Reagent.
 I at least need to change its toolbar icons for material-ui icons but I also want to evaluate editor-alternatives like [Slate].

 ## Development Environment setup

 ### Tooling

-1. I use Cursive IDE.
-It requires a licence.
+1. I use the [Cursive] for the [IntelliJ IDEA] IDE.
+Cursive requires a licence.
 A free non-commercial licence can be obtained by email automatically on  request if you qualify.
 The IDE has been primarily designed for Clojure however its editing and repl works well with ClojureScript except for a few linting issues around javascript inter-op.
 1. VSCode is also a good development option although at the time I evaluated it, some useful features are only provided by Cursive.
+1. Reagent: I've used this and loved it since Dan Holmesand released it.
-1. Reframe: great to keep your app in an MVC structure.
+1. re-frame: great to keep your app in an MVC structure.
 As a personal preference my code doesn't conform faithfully to its prescribed event implementation.
 I feel the hoops it jumps through to promote functional purity makes the code more difficult to follow not easier.
 1. shadow-cljs: great dependencies management, build and hot reloading. js packages don't need any special treatment to support inter-op unlike other options.
 I use it with an external Clojure deps.edn dependencies file for compatibility with Cursive IDE and Clojure best practices.
 1. venantius/accountant: for html history support.

 I don't have a clean machine to ensure I've considered all the dependencies in the following setup guidelines.
 I'll update this in response to feedback.

 ### Setup the IDE and tooling